 It’s almost time.
 I’m ready… Take me to church.

 I’m too young to die— words that have never held water.
-I close my eyes and wait.
+I close my eyes.

-Instead of diving in, I decided to take it pole pole, because there is always a gap between intention and action, and I wanted to feel free to turn back halfway.
+Drowning, my poison of choice, I decided to take it pole pole, because there is always a gap between intention and action, and I wanted to feel free to turn back halfway.

 Gliding through the pool on my back with fearless perfection.
 Movements languid; breathing metronomic; pace effortless.
 I mean, I completed lap after lap with such ease of motion that the only word that would come to mind to whoever will watch the CCTV footage is natural.
 A natural-born swimmer.
 With every passing minute however I was more convinced.